Sponsored by American National

 A dividend barbell strategy is a spin on the traditional stock and bond barbell for managing risk.
 It divides the income portion of a portfolio into two distinct buckets.

 On one side of the barbell are higher-yield investments designed to provide current cash flow.
-On the other are dividend growth stocks that may yield less initially but have a history of steadily increasing payouts over time.
+On the other are dividend growth stocks that might yield less initially but have a history of steadily increasing payouts over time.

 "The high-dividend yield side of the portfolio would focus on companies with above-average income generation, serving as an income anchor and often providing a more defensive tilt given their exposure to sectors like energy, consumer staples and other value-oriented sectors," says Jay Jacobs, U.S. head of equity ETFs for BlackRock.

 The dividend growth side focuses on companies with a track record of consistently increasing their payouts over time.
-While these stocks may start with lower yields, they can provide stronger dividend growth, better inflation protection and more long-term appreciation potential.
+While these stocks might start with lower yields, they can provide stronger dividend growth, better inflation protection and more long-term appreciation potential.

 "The balance between the dividend growth and high dividend yield should be tailored to the investor's income needs, risk tolerance and time horizon, rather than fixed at a specific split," Jacobs says.